 - 1/4 cup brown sugar

 - 1/2 tsp baking powder

 - 1 tsp ground cinnamon

 - 1/2 cup unsweetened almond milk

 - 1 cup whole-wheat pastry flour (or sub 1/2 all-purpose 1/2 whole wheat)

 - 1/4 cup dried currants, cranberries, or cherries (or sub chocolate chips or nuts)

-- In a large bowl, prepare the flax egg by mixing water and flaxseed meal and letting it rest for 5 minutes.
+- In a large bowl, prepare the flax egg by mixing flaxseed meal and water and let rest for 5 minutes.
 Then add maple syrup, pumpkin puree, brown sugar, oil and stir.
 Next add baking soda, baking powder, spices, salt and whisk again.
 Then add almond milk and whisk again.

 - Add oat and whole wheat flour and stir until just combined.
 If it appears too thick, add a little more almond milk.

 - Lastly add dried fruit or nuts and fold until just incorporated.